lucaramuniz/lucaramuniz/README.md

 ### About me:

-✔ I am an IT Professional with 2 years of experience in the technology area and am currently migrating to the DevOps area.
+✔ I am an IT Professional with 2 years of experience in the technology area and am currently migrating to the DevOps culture and Cybersecurity area.

 #### Professional and Academic Status